partlyhuman/rgb-switcher/README.md

 *OveRGBkill* is an expandable analog RGB video switcher using common components.

+# Warning

+This is all hobbyist hardware and software, and could potentially damage your precious retro gaming equipment.
+It is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

+Be sure to scroll down for important notes integrating this into a real world AV system.

 ## Features

 * 5, 10, or 15 RGB inputs